GittyDawg/Health4Wellness/README.md

 localhost:8000/[foodname] displays details of that food localhost:8000/compare/[food1]/[food2] displays details of food 1 and food 2 compared localhost:8000/compare_search displays a default screen -> will let you search for foods

+Don't forget to run python manage.py migrate to update the stored information, especially if it isn't your first time pulling from the repository!